 Even if your insurance company has made an undisputed payment, your claim may still be significantly underpaid.
 If your claim is underpaid, it can leave you on the hook for the cost of some repairs.

-What Happens at a Reinspection?
+What Happens at a Reinspection for Damages?

 The purpose of a reinspection may seem redundant, but this is a crucial part of the claim process that can benefit you.
 Your insurance company will often send out a different field adjuster to reinspect the property alongside your public adjuster.
 The public adjuster and the insurance adjuster will reevaluate the claim together.
 The public adjuster and the insurance company adjuster use reinspections to negotiate claims and agree on a fair settlement.